VorpalBlade/chezmoi_modify_manager/docs/src/dev/packaging.md

   just asking for potential issues.
 * You likely want to exclude the built in self updater (that downloads from Github releases), as your package manager should be used instead.
 This is easy: pass `--no-default-features --features=keyring` to cargo build.
+This will also avoid vendoring C dependencies (in particular `libdbus`) and instead link them dynamically.
+If you don't want that, add the `vendored` feature as well (i.e. `--features=keyring,vendored`).

 And so we arrive at the final (reliable regardless of what environment the user might have) build command: